paramraghavan/graphDB/README.md

   gremlin>graph.features()
   ```

+## remote.yaml used to connect to Graph DB
-## conf/remote.yaml file on the console side
+conf/remote.yaml file on the console side
 ```yaml
 hosts: [localhost]
 port: 8182
 serializer: { className: org.apache.tinkerpop.gremlin.util.ser.GraphBinaryMessageSerializerV1, config: { serializeResultToString: true }}
 ```

-## How to connect to gremlin server from gremlin console
+## How to connect to gremlin server/graphdb from gremlin console
 - start the Gremlin server
 - start the Gremlin console
 ### Connect to the Gremlin Server from console
-- Once the Gremlin Console is open, you can connect to your Gremlin Server using the :remote command followed by the connect command.
+- Once the Gremlin Console is open, you can connect to your Gremlin Server using the :remote command followed by the
+  connect command.
 The default Gremlin Server connection alias is usually g.
 ```groovy
 :remote connect tinkerpop.server conf/remote.yaml
 :remote console
 # increase timeout
 :remote config timeout 3000000
 Also see --> https://aiogremlin.readthedocs.io/en/latest/index.html
 ```
 - conf/remote.yaml is the configuration file for the remote connection.
 This file should be present in your Gremlin
   Console's directory.
 It contains the details about how to connect to the Gremlin Server, including the host and port.